LukasJoswiak/rec/README.md

 Run `./install` to install required dependencies.
 Run `make` to build the project once dependencies have been installed.

 The install script checks for `protoc`, the protobuf compiler.
-If it is installed, the script will not build protobufs from source.
-Make sure the protobuf runtime library exists in your path in addition to the `protoc` compiler.
+If it is installed, the script will not build protobuf from source.
+Make sure the protobuf runtime library exists in your PATH in addition to the `protoc` compiler.

 ## Run